Switzerland, the land that time begot

 By contrast, exports in the machinery and electrical engineering industries - the second most important sector - tumbled 10.5 percent, while exports in the paper and graphics industry plummeted 20 percent.
 Exports of goods accounted for some 35 percent of Swiss economic output in 2011.

-Swatch has pledged to create 500 new jobs in Switzerland this year, while Richemont, the world’s second largest luxury goods company, has said it plans to create up to 2,000 jobs over two years, but finding qualified staff in such numbers could prove a headache.
+Swatch has pledged to create 500 new jobs in Switzerland this year, while Richemont CFR.VX, the world’s second largest luxury goods company, has said it plans to create up to 2,000 jobs over two years, but finding qualified staff in such numbers could prove a headache.

 In 2011, the number of trainees enrolling at Switzerland’s seven watchmaking schools, though up 9 percent to a new record, was still only 425.
 Only 330 qualified watchmakers graduated.
 And with Swiss unemployment at just 3.1 percent, compared with 10.9 percent in the euro zone, there is no untapped reservoir of likely local candidates.

-Richemont said earlier this month it would invest 100 million francs in a training centre near Geneva.
-It also plans to recruit two-thirds of workers for its new Cartier jewellery production site from neighboring France.
+Richemont CFR.VX said earlier this month it would invest 100 million francs in a training centre near Geneva.
+It also plans to recruit two-thirds of workers for its new Cartier jewellery production site from neighbouring France.

 The silence of deep concentration hangs over the WOSTEP workshop, where the students, clad in blue overalls, hone their precision skills, a watchmaker’s loupe magnifying lens strapped to their eyes.
 With rows of tools lined up on the benches, the dusty workshop seems a world away from the glitzy watch fairs where their handiwork might one day command a prince’s ransom.